vic-ma/howtodismantle.github.io/_posts/2025-09-09-Version-Control-Without-Git-Store-your-project-files-in-the-Hub.md

 ## Deployment

+You can deploy an application directly from Peakboard Hub to a Peakboard Box.
+Right click on the PBMX file, and select *Upload to box*.
+Note that the target Box must be [connected to Peakboard Hub](/Peakboard-Hub-Online-Bring-your-boxes-into-the-cloud.html).

-Of course, we can use the traditional way of deploying projects from the Designer to the box or BYOD instance.
-However, if we decide to store and version the projects in the Hub, we can deploy them directly from the file management by right-clicking the PBMX file.
+However, you can still use the traditional way of deploying projects from the Designer to the Box or BYOD instance.

 ![image](/assets/2025-09-09/060.png)